zaphB/freecad.optics_design_workbench/README.md

 # Optics Design Workbench

-This workbench was inspired by the [OpticsWorkbench](https://github.com/chbergmann/OpticsWorkbench).
+This workbench was inspired by the [OpticsWorkbench](https://github.com/chbergmann/OpticsWorkbench) and aims to extend its functionality towards design and optimization optical assemblies.

 ## Installation